A game-changing week for solar panels

 As the incentives for solar panels seems now to be doomed, this technological breakthrough will ultimately replace the feed-in tariff incentive and all within the same week – the universe works in strange and mysterious ways.

-Mr. Musk has hinted that he will be mass-producing his game-changing technology as soon as possible and the same fossil fuel lobbyists who bought Mr. Cameron’s ear must be quaking in their over-priced boots.
+Mr Musk has hinted that he will be mass-producing his game-changing technology as soon as possible and the same fossil fuel lobbyists who bought Mr Cameron’s ear must be quaking in their over-priced boots.

-Technology was always promised as the ‘big fix’ for the ‘global warming’ problem.
+The technology was always promised as the ‘big fix’ for the ‘global warming’ problem.
 Climate change as a term has replaced global warming and pushed by a ‘pro-fracking’ media to take the sting out of the tail of the problem – I digressed.

 So a solar panelled future looks to be a major part of ‘saving our civilisation’ from the ravages of politics.